eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Working level competency in one or more programming languages including ***SQL and Python*** are required. ***Understanding of ML models and how they can be leveraged to act upon a range of content and safety risks.***
 	- Collaborative, data-driven, ownership, communication, analytical mindset
 	- Previous work experience in quantitative analysis with relevant degree / experience is a plus

-TikTok is committed to creating an inclusive space where employees are valued for their skills, experiences, and unique perspectives.
-Our platform connects people from across the globe and so does our workplace.
-At TikTok, our mission is to inspire creativity and bring joy.
-To achieve that goal, we are committed to celebrating our diverse voices and to creating an environment that reflects the many communities we reach.
-We are passionate about this and hope you are too.

-By submitting an application for this role, you accept and agree to our global applicant privacy policy, which may be accessed here: https://careers.tiktok.com/legal/privacy.

-If you have any questions, please reach out to us at apac-earlycareers@tiktok.com.

 + skill set:
 	- BLAH.
 + skill set: